-Our community youth programs are designed to engage young minds in science, health, technology, and math; and provide students--from elementary school through high school and college completion--with the opportunities to learn the skills they need to chart a career and succeed in life.
+Our youth programs are designed to engage young minds in science, health, technology, and math and provide students--from elementary school through high school and college completion--with the opportunities to learn the skills they need to chart a career and succeed in life.

-Research shows that educational attainment is highly correlated with economic status, and is the largest predictor of health status.
-CCHI is committed to engaging the youth population of Boston, Chelsea and Revere by increasing science literacy, and stimulating an interest in health careers.
+Research shows that there is a direct correlation between educational attainment and a person's overall health and socio-economic status.
+The MGH CCHI is committed to engaging the youth of Boston, Chelsea and Revere by increasing science literacy and stimulating an interest in health careers.

-Every year for the past two decades MGH has inspired hundreds of Boston youth who are interested in health and science careers with activities and employment opportunities.
-MGH is committed to expanding the horizons of these young people as a health improvement strategy as well as a workforce development strategy.
-CCHI provides 600 youth (grades 3 through college and beyond) with academic, life, and career skills that expand and enhance their educational and career options through activities related to science, technology, engineering and math (STEM).
+Every year for more than two decades, MGH has inspired hundreds of Boston youth who are interested in health and science careers with activities and employment opportunities.
+We are committed to expanding the horizons of these young people as a health improvement strategy as well as a workforce development strategy.
+CCHI provides 1,000 youth (grades 3 through college and beyond) with academic, life and career skills that expand and enhance their educational and career options through activities related to science, technology, engineering and math (STEM).
 More than 400 MGHers volunteer to make this happen.

 STEM Clubs (Grades 3-5), Senior STEM Clubs (Grades 6-8) and the Science Fair Mentoring Program (Grades 7-8) build exploration and skill development through experiences and relationships related to STEM subjects and careers, life sciences and health and wellness.
 STEM Clubs strive to develop excitement and engagement in STEM subjects, build confidence in students' abilities to succeed in these subjects, and exposure students to STEM careers.
 Fun activities, such as hands-on lab skill development, strengthen students' intellectual abilities and critical thinking skills, sense of belonging and membership, and mastery of their future.
 Students are further inspired and motivated by guest speakers who are training to become physicians, and are also people of color, allowing many young people to follow their passion to a career in health or science.